azagoruyko/skeleposer/README.md

 ## Basic workflow

-You create skeleposer node, make joints, add them to skeleposer and then work with poses. <br>
-Then you connect controls to the poses and that's done!<br>
+1. **Create skeleposer node**.<br>
+  Each node can controls large number of bones.

+3. **Create joints and add them to skeleposer by pressing "Add joints" button**.<br>
+  You can add/remove joints any time you like.<br>
+  Just make sure that by removing joints you also remove these joints from pose deltas.

+4. **Work with poses**. <br>
   In practice, you work with skinCluster and poses at the same time.

+6. **Connect controls to the poses using drivers**.<br>
+  This is a convenient way of connecting controls to poses.

 ![skeleposer](https://user-images.githubusercontent.com/9614751/159117978-d545a408-84db-451a-b8e4-73765b5ef404.gif)